Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 17. How can AWS customers track and avoid over-spending on underutilized reserved instances?
-    - A. Customers can add all AWS accounts to an AWS Organization, enable Consolidated Billing, and turn off Reserved Instance sharing.
+    - A. Customers can add all AWS accounts to an AWS Organization, enable Consolidated Billing, and turn off Reserved Instance sharing.(turning of RI would reduce efficency)
-    - B. Customers can use Amazon Neptune to track and analyze their usage patterns, detect underutilized reserved instances, and then sell them on the Amazon EC2 Reserved Instance Marketplace.
+    - B. Customers can use Amazon Neptune to track and analyze their usage patterns, detect underutilized reserved instances, and then sell them on the Amazon EC2 Reserved Instance Marketplace.[neptune is graph database service]
     - C. Customers can use the AWS Budgets service to track the reserved instances usage and set up alert notifications when their utilization drops below the threshold that they define.
-    - D. Customers can use Amazon CloudTrail to automatically check for unused reservations and get recommendations to reduce their bill.
+    - D. Customers can use Amazon CloudTrail to automatically check for unused reservations and get recommendations to reduce their bill. [cloudtrail records API Calls]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C
     </details>

-18. What is the AWS service that provides five times the performance of a standard MySQL database?
+18. What is the AWS service that provides five times the performance of a standard MySQL database? (and 3 times faster postgres sql)
     - A. Amazon Aurora.
     - B. Amazon Redshift.
     - C. Amazon DynamoDB.